Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 ### **User Requirements and Expectations**
 <a></a>
 #### Requirements
-* Easy to navigate by using the navigation menu
+* Accurate weather data
 * Appealing visual elements
-* Easy way to search for different locations for weather data.
+* Easily accesible locations.
-* Accurate weather reporting.
+* Accurate weather reporting of high and low temperatures.
-*
+* Accurate reporting of conditions outside i.e. clouds, rain, sun.

 <a></a>
 #### Expectations

 * The user should know exactly what to do when first introduced to the landing page.
 * The search feature should be intuitive and work correctly.
-* Clear info about location and data is desirable.
+* There should be clear info about location and data.

 [Back to Top](#table-of-contents)